toast-tk/toast-tk-examples/README.md

 #### Web

-Test actions on a web page.
+Test actions on a web page using selenium.

 ```
 h1.
 Description des pages